ashen0217/LabSheet01-JupyterNbook/README.md

 📘 Overview
 This notebook explores flight-related data using Python and Jupyter Notebook.
 It demonstrates data cleaning, exploratory analysis, and visualization techniques to uncover insights from real-world flight datasets.

-📂 Repository Structure
-flightData/
+This notebook explained about matplotlin library about how to make pie charts and bar charts 📂 Repository Structure flightData/
 ├── flightData.ipynb        # Main analysis notebook